 On this page:

 All registered student organizations must have an advisor who is a full-time Wright State faculty or staff member.
-A student organization advisor’s primary concern should be to assist in developing our students at the group and individual levels.
-Not only will an advisor be asked to meet the university’s expectations, but also serve as friends, counselors, allies, liaisons, etc. This is a very influential position with our students and is an opportunity put the knowledge they are obtaining in class to work—developing their leadership skills, ethical decision-making skills, and creativity.
+A student organization advisor’s primary concern should be to develop our students at the group and individual levels.
+An advisor will be asked to meet the university’s expectations and serve as friends, counselors, allies, liaisons, etc. This is a very influential position with our students and is an opportunity to put the knowledge they are obtaining in class to work—developing their leadership skills, ethical decision-making skills, and creativity.